ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 ### Why « 88 » ?

-In 12 tone equal temperament, 88 is the number of "harmonic structures" contained in an octave.
+It is a reduction of the whole combinations of the temperate system represented by the twelve pitch classes, that is, 2 ^ 12 = 4096.

 ### What are musaics ?

-A musaic is a multi-faceted visual object (4 faces for the tempered set with 12 equal half-tones), one face being, at most, made up of 2 distinct patterns (color harmonic structure, known also as *prime form*).
+A musaic is a multi-faceted visual object (4 faces), one face being, at most, made up of 2 distinct patterns (color harmonic structure, known as *intervallic structure*).

 The canonical representation of a musaic is based on a matrix canvas.
 The dual nature of a musaic is probably its major characteristic:

-* Theoretical: Symbolic (abstract) representation of harmonic structures.
+* Theoretical: Symbolic (abstract) representation of intervallic structures.
 * Practical: System (concrete) in which can be organized all the diagrams (chords &amp; sacles) played by the fingers on certain instruments.